Ensuring Confidence in the Financial Markets and Broader Economy — Everyday!

 In 2012, OCC was designated a Systemically Important Financial Market Utility (SIFMU), as part of the Dodd-Frank legislation.
 OCC's role as a SIFMU is critical to providing financial stability for market participants, investors, and the economy.
 OCC also promotes continued education of the listed options markets through The Options Industry Council (OIC).

 OCC is committed to achieving a diverse workforce through application of its equal opportunity policy.
-OCC provides equal employment opportunties (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, age, marital status, disability, nation origin, ancestry, miliatry or veteran status, sexual orientation, pregnancy, genetic information, gender identity and/or expression, or as otherwise protected by applicable federal, state, or local laws.
+OCC provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, age, marital status, disability, national origin, ancestry, military or veteran status, sexual orientation, pregnancy, genetic information, gender identity and/or expression, or as otherwise protected by applicable federal, state, or local laws.